 Helping children remember the person they have lost

-Children may benefit from opportunities to remember the person that has died.
+Children may benefit from opportunities to remember the person who has died.
 Birthdays or anniversaries can be difficult, but can also be planned with the child and other family and friends, to help make the day more special and manageable.
 You can do things like lighting candles, holding events, meeting others and sharing memories.

 They may like to keep items that belonged to the person who died, particularly if it’s something you know they liked or associated with the person.

 Sometimes it can help children and the wider family and friends to get involved in fundraising.
-You can see our fundraising events here, or contact the fundraising team on 0333 405 6274 or fundraising@meningitis.org
+You can see our fundraising events here, or contact the fundraising team on

-‘The advice I would give to anybody who has been bereaved is just to be kind to yourself.
+The advice I would give to anybody who has been bereaved is just to be kind to yourself.
 Not to expect things to magically get back to the way that they were.
-And also not to feel guilty for anything that you’re feeling, because whatever you’re feeling, that’s what you need to experience in order to help get through it’ - Sam, Meningitis Research Foundation supporter
+And also not to feel guilty for anything that you’re feeling, because whatever you’re feeling, that’s what you need to experience in order to help get through it.

 Meningitis Research Foundation can support you through those difficult times.
-You may find some of the following useful to you, your family and wider community.
+You may find some of the following services useful to you, your family and wider community.

 Other support services

-As everyone’s grief journey is different, so too are the support and services they need.
+As everyone’s grief journey is different, so are the support and services they need.
 We know there will be times when you need different and more specialist support than what we can offer.
-The following organisations can provide different services and support that may be useful to you and your family.

 Supporting parents in Ireland and Northern Ireland after bereavement.